AndrewColinMaher/AndrewColinMaher.github.io/README.md

 After recieving feedback from clients friends and peers who tested the site, I changed the colours to have a better warmer contrast and improved readability for the site.

-I successfully added the clients onliine merch store to the site and is accessible on the navbar and footer of every page> Each link has been giving a "target="blank" code so as to open on a new page.
+I successfully added the clients online merch store to the site and it is accessible on the navbar and footer of every page> Each link has been given a "target="blank" code so as to open on a new page.

-Users that want to see who else the client does animation for they can on the gallery page.
-The contact form currently is only set up for thte front end but will be up and running when I am learning about forms and back end in my course.
+Users that want to see who else the client does animation for  can do so on the gallery page.
+The contact form currently is only set up for the front end but will be up and running when I am learning about forms and back end in my course.

 ### Further Testing